sav-che/TL-2/Authors/Popov, Mikhail Grigorievič {std. Popov}.md

-> [!cite] BHL link: this entry starts at [page 338](https://www.biodiversitylibrary.org/item/103624#page/352/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 338](https://www.biodiversitylibrary.org/page/33189809) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Popov, Mikhail Grigorievič (1893-1955), Russian botanist and explorer of the flora of the Asiatic part of the Soviet Union. (*Popov*).
+Popov, Mikhail Grigorievič (1893-1955), Russian botanist and explorer of the flora of the Asiatic part of the Soviet Union.
+**Abbreviated name**: *Popov*

 #### Herbarium and types